Cleeng/mediastore-sdk/README.md

 #### <a id="login-header"></a>Login

-`Login` component is a basic Cleeng login form.
+`Login` component is a basic Cleeng login form (see an example [here](https://developers.cleeng.com/docs/purchase-flow#login)).
 You can pass a function that will be called after a successful login process by using `onSuccess` prop.

-There are two buttons on that form.
-You can set what excacly will happend on click by using `onRegisterClick` and `onPasswordResetClick` props.
+There are two additional buttons on that form: **Go to register** and **Forgot password?**.
+You can set what exactly will happen on clicking each of them by using `onRegisterClick` and `onPasswordResetClick` props.

 Usage: